davidcosc/davidos/README.md

 ## 3 CPU to device communication - Hardware view (optional)

-In [chapter 1](#1-the-boot-process) we mentioned, that the CPU uses addresses to interact with devices such as reading an instruction from a memory address in ROM.
+In [chapter 1](#1-the-boot-process) we mentioned, that the CPU uses addresses to target devices it wants to interact with.
 It is worthwhile to understand how this works physically.
-It might make it easier to understand concepts like address spaces, port and memory mapped I/O later on.
+It might make it easier to understand concepts like address spaces, [port and memory mapped I/O](#41-port-mapped-and-memory-mapped-io) later on.

 The CPU usually does not interact with devices directly.
-It instead communicates with so called controllers which in turn manage their respective devices.
+It instead communicates with so called controllers.
+Controllers in turn manage their respective devices.
 To access main memory or RAM for example, the CPU interacts with the memory controller.
 For ROM there exists a ROM controller and for video display devices a display controller respectively.
 The CPU is connected to these controllers via a bus.

 For simplicity reasons, we can think of a bus as multiple parallel electrical wires with multiple hardware connectors.
 For each wire, there is a respective pin on the connector.
 If a controller sends a signal to the bus, all other connected controllers receive that signal.
 Usually a signal is intended for a specifc controller.
 We therefore need a mechanism, that allows us to select the controller that should receive the signal.
 One way to achieve this is by using subsets of the buses wires for different purposes.
 Let's imagine we have a bus with 16 wires or lines.
 We use the first 8 wires for the purpose of selecting or addressing the target controller we want to communicate with.
 We call these wires the address bus.
 We use the second 8 wires to send the instruction or data intended for the selected controller.
 We call these wires the data bus.
 Next, we assign each controller a specific address.
-Now imagine the below setup, with the CPU being the only one to send signals to the bus.
+Now imagine the below setup.

 ![bus-communication-example](./images/bus-communication-example.drawio.png)

 To comunicate with the ROM controller the CPU first sends the signal 11111110 to the address bus.
-The ROM controller now knows, that it should handle the following instructions or data send on the data bus.
+The ROM controller now knows, that it should handle the following instructions or data sent on the data bus.
 The memory and display controller in turn know, that they can ignore it.

 Even though oversimplified, the previous example should give us the basic idea behind bus communication.
 There are a few things to point out though.

 In the example we simply assigned addresses to the controllers.
 In reality, depending on the type of bus used, there are different ways this is done.
 For legacy buses and devices such as the ISA bus addresses where standardized.
 Controllers conforming to the ISA standard had their designated addresses preconfigured inside the controller itself.
 More modern buses like PCI allow for dynamic software configuration via bus enumeration.
 Thankfully, we usually do not have to configure a PCI bus ourselves, since the BIOS does so for us.

-Contrary to our example, controllers are usually assinged multiple addresses.
-For example, depending on the amount of RAM available in our computer, the memory controller may be assigned all available addresse excluding those assigned to other devices.
-A controller that is assigned multiple addresses may use them for different purposes.
+Contrary to our example, controllers usually are assinged multiple addresses.
+For example, depending on the amount of RAM available in our computer, the memory controller may be assigned all available addresses, excluding those assigned to other devices.
+Each memory controller address may refer to a different byte of RAM in that case.
+A controller that is assigned multiple addresses may also use them for different purposes.
 One address might be used to reference controll registers of the device, whereas another might be used for data registers.

-Another thing to point out is, that in modern CPUs and buses the address and data bus can be multiplexed.
+Another thing to point out is, that in modern CPUs and buses, the address and data bus can be multiplexed.
 This means the same wires are used for sending address and data signals.
 Address, instructions and data are sent in sequence.
-A so calles bus protocol defines how to interpret a specific sequence of signals.
+A so called bus protocol defines how to interpret a specific sequence of signals.
 Devices connected to a bus must know and adhere to the respective bus protocol.

 Last but not least, some system architectures including x86 use a concept called address spaces.
 A separate wire called I/O line on a bus is used to switch between address spaces.
 An address space is the number of unique addresses that can be generated using all address bus wires.
-Without the additional I/O line this means, we have a single address space and all devices connected to the bus will be assigned address in this space.
+Without the additional I/O line this means we have a single address space and all devices connected to the bus will be assigned addresses in this space.
 The I/O line enables us to have two address spaces.
 They both contain the same addresses.
 If the I/O line is enabled, we usually refer to the resulting address space as I/O space.
 If the I/O line is disabled, we refer to the address space as memory space, since this is usually where our main memory or RAM addresses are assigned to the memory controller.
+In a setup with two address spaces, the same address may refer to different devices or registers depending on which address space the device or register was mapped / assigned to.
 This will be important later on, when we talk about [memory mapped and port mapped I/O](#41-port-mapped-and-memory-mapped-io).

-### 3.1 Addressing in real mode
+### 4 Addressing in real mode

 Modern 64 bit CPUs are called such because they can handle 64 bit sized instructions.
 In theory this means, that they are able to address up to 2^64 addresses.
 With each address referring to a single byte, the resulting address space would be 2^64 bytes or 16 exabyte in size.
 Due to different technical reasons, the acutal available address space is smaller in reality.